roadrunner-server/roadrunner-docs/docs/en/queues/overview.md

 Above is a complete list of all possible common Jobs settings.
 Let's now figure out what they are responsible for.

-- `num_pollers` - The number of threads that concurrently read from the priority queue and send payloads to the workers.
-There is no optimal number, it's heavily dependent on the PHP worker's performance.
-For example, "echo workers" may process over 300k jobs per second within 64 pollers (on 32 core CPU).
+- `num_pollers`: The number of threads that are simultaneously reading from the priority queue and send payloads to the workers.
+There is no optimal number, it depends heavily on the performance of the PHP worker.
+For example, echo workers can process over 300k jobs per second within 64 pollers (on a 32 core CPU).

-- `timeout` - The internal timeouts via golang context (in seconds).
-For example, if the connection was interrupted or your push in the middle of the redial state with 10 minutes timeout (but our timeout is 1 min for example), or queue is full.
-If the timeout exceeds, your call will be rejected with an error.
+- `timeout`: The internal Golang context timeouts (in seconds).
+For example, if the connection was disconnected or your push was in the middle of a redial state with a timeout of 10 minutes (but our timeout is e.g. 1 minute), or the queue is full.
+If the timeout is exceeded, your call will be rejected with an error.
 Default: 60 (seconds).

-- `pipeline_size` - The "binary heaps" priority queue (PQ) settings.
-Priority queue stores jobs inside according to its' priorities.
-Priority might be set for the job or inherited by the pipeline.
-If worker performance is poor, PQ will accumulate jobs until `pipeline_size` will be reached.
-After that, PQ will be blocked until workers process all the jobs inside.
+- `pipeline_size`: The binary heaps priority queue (PQ) settings.
+The priority queue stores jobs in order of priority.
+The priority can be set for the job or inherited by the pipeline.
+When worker performance is poor, PQ will accumulate jobs until `pipeline_size` is reached.
+After that, PQ is then blocked until the workers have processed all the jobs in it.

-  Blocked PQ means, that you can push the job into the driver, but RoadRunner will not read that job until PQ will be empty.
-If RoadRunner will be killed with jobs inside the PQ, they won't be lost, because jobs are deleted from the drivers' queue only after Ack.
+  Blocked PQ means that you can push the job into the driver, but RoadRunner will not read that job until PQ is empty.
+If RoadRunner is running with jobs in the PQ, they won't be lost because jobs are not removed from the driver's driver queue until after Ack.

-- `pool` - All settings in this section are similar to the worker pool settings described on the [configuration page](https://roadrunner.dev/docs/intro-config).
+- `pool`: All settings in this section are similar to the worker pool settings described on the [configuration page](https://roadrunner.dev/docs/intro-config).

-- `consume` - Contains an array of the names of all queues specified in the `"pipelines"` section, which should be processed by the concierge specified in the global `"server"` section (see the [PHP worker's settings](/php/worker.md)).
+- `consume`: Contains an array of the names of all queues specified in the `"pipelines"` section, which should be processed by the concierge specified in the global `"server"` section (see the [PHP worker's settings](../php/worker.md)).

-- `pipelines` - This section contains a list of all queues declared in the RoadRunner.
-The key is a unique *queue identifier*, and the value is an object from the settings specific to each driver (we will talk about it later).
+- `pipelines`: This section contains a list of all queues created in the RoadRunner.
+The key is a unique *queue identifier*, and the value is an object of the from the driver-specific settings (we will talk about this later).

 ## PHP Client (Producer)

-Now that we have configured the server, we can start writing our first code for sending the task to the queue.
-But before doing this, we need to connect to our server.
-And to do this, it is enough to create a `Jobs` instance.
+Now that we have the server configured, we can start writing our first code to send the task to the queue.
+But before we do that, we need to connect to our server.
+And to do that, it is enough to create a `Jobs` instance.

 ```php
 // Server Connection
 $jobs = new Spiral\RoadRunner\Jobs\Jobs();
 ```

-Please note that in this case we have not specified any connection settings.
-And this is really not required if this code is executed in a RoadRunner environment.
+Note that in this case we did not specify any connection settings.
+And this is really not necessary if this code is executed in a RoadRunner environment.
-However, in the case that a connection is required to be established from a third-party application (for example, a CLI command), then the settings must be specified explicitly.
+However, in case you need to connect from a third party application (e.g. a CLI command), you need to specify the settings explicitly.

 ```php
 $jobs = new Spiral\RoadRunner\Jobs\Jobs(